syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Localization-Support.md

 ---
 layout: post
-title: Localization-Support | WindowsForms | Syncfusion
+title: Localization Support in Windows Forms Ribbon control | Syncfusion
-description: localization support
+description: Learn about Localization Support support in Syncfusion Windows Forms Ribbon (RibbonControlAdv) control and more details.
 platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug
 ---

-# Localization Support
+# Localization Support in Windows Forms Ribbon (RibbonControlAdv)

 RibbonControlAdv now supports adaptation of its controls and its details to meet different languages and cultural requirements.
 This involves configuring the ribbon to a specific language.